rezaramadhan/dnsapi/README.md

 #### Configure Permission & Firewall
 Make sure that the user that run httpd has write permission on `dnsapi/*` as it needs to write the application log and to create socket that `dnsapi/wsgi.py` need to communicate with httpd.
 You may also need to configure SELinux according to your need.

-This application runs on `http`, so allow it on your firewall.
+dnsapi runs on `http`, so allow it on your firewall.
 If you want, you can also configure it to run on `https` and allow `https` on your firewall.

 ## Introduction to the log file
-This app produce the log on `log/` directory.
-The file produced are:
+dnsapi produce the log on `log/` directory.
+The files produced are:

-1. `access.log` This is the access file produced by this application, contained the POST/GET/PUT/DELETE request sent by the client and the status code response given to each request.
+1.  `access.log` This is the access file produced by dnsapi, contained the POST/GET/PUT/DELETE request sent by the client and the status code response given to each request.

 1.  `api.log` This shows any logging given by the API. you can edit the debug level on `dnsapi/settings` on the loggers section.

 1.  `webui.log` This shows any logging given by the API. you can edit the debug level on `dnsapi/settings` on the loggers section.

 1.  `error.log` This produces any error that isn't handled by _api.log_ and _error.log_, usually error caused by django package.

 If the following error doesn't solve your issue, you may need to see the httpd's log on `/var/log/httpd/`

 ## How it works: Populating `dnsapi/settings.py` variable

-This section will describe how dnsapi works.
+This section will describe how __dsnapi__ works.
 How it get all required data, how it modified a zone file and bind configuration file, and how it restart bind on a remote server.

 1. Parse bind config using iscpy_modified.

-    Using the `LOCAL_MNT_DIR` and `DEFAULT_CONF_FILENAME` inside `api/settings.py`, dnsapi can locate the locally mounted bind configuration file.
+    Using the `LOCAL_MNT_DIR` and `DEFAULT_CONF_FILENAME` inside `api/settings.py`, __dsnapi__ can locate the locally mounted bind configuration file.
 It can parse the config file using iscpy and gives the parsed result as a dictionary.

 1. Find all available zone in the server.